×

 • Filipino is spoken as a national language in: Philippines.

 You will also get to know the continents where Russian and Filipino speaking countries lie.
-Based on the number of people that speak these languages, the position of Russian language is 7 and position of Filipino language is not available.
+Based on the number of people that speak these languages, the position of Russian language is 7 and position of Filipino language is 34.
 Find all the information about these languages on Russian and Filipino.

 Russian and Filipino Language History